How Can Local Governments Celebrate the Holidays?

 Conclusion

 Holidays can be fun, but caution is nevertheless advised.
-If a proposed practice raises concerns for your or other staff, it would be a good idea to discuss the issue with your agency’s legal counsel.
+If a proposed holiday practice raises concerns for you or other staff, it would be a good idea to discuss the issue with your agency’s legal counsel.

 MRSC is a private nonprofit organization serving local governments in Washington State.
 Eligible government agencies in Washington State may use our free, one-on-one Ask MRSC service to get answers to legal, policy, or financial questions.